First of all, let’s talk about making money as an artist. There are many ways for selling artwork:

 Discounts and free shipping options are often offered.
 This boosts sales and is a positive incentive that you can communicate in your own advertising, be it on Facebook, Pinterest, etc.

 They frequently do an exposé on an artist, interviewing them and opening a window to the processes of that artist.
 Produce quarterly magazines featuring artwork from selected candidates and they run limited edition collaboration projects with big brands like Adidas, Vans, Veeka, Ezekiel, and in4mation.

 Earnings are paid monthly, after a 30 day grace period, and you don’t need to earn over a certain amount before they pay you.

 On every occasion where I have been in contact with a member of their customer service has been a pleasant experience.
 They are prompt to reply and always courteous and kind.

 They curate and promote artists to their network of social media followers.
 Follower wise, they have over 139k on Pinterest, 66k on twitter, and 217k on Instagram.
 Artists artwork are displayed on the s6 homepage which appear to change daily at a minimum.
 I was lucky enough to have two of my pieces make it to their homepage, and once through their newsletter.

 When my Glorious Lilies print made it on the S6 homepage and newsletter

-Artists sell their artwork with a relatively low commission.
-Which means it opens up the audience to be sold to.
-This art print will set you back just $17 for a small 10″x6″ print and only up to $67 for an extra-large version of 40″x21″ (including all printing costs).
+Artists sell their artwork with a relatively low commission which widens the audience to be sold to.
+The art print below of the owls costs just $17 for a small 10″x6″ print and only up to $67 for an extra-large version of 40″x21″.
 That’s awesome!

 Thank you for taking the time to read this article.
 Comments are always welcome; please feel free to post them below.
 Know an artist who may be interested in reading it too?
 Then please share using the icons at the end of this page!